-In connection with the closing of the acquisition, Goldline entered into a privately placed credit facility in the amount of\$7.5 million (the "Goldline Credit Facility") with various lenders (the "Goldline Lenders"), which include some directors from the Company's Board, effective August 28, 2017.
+In connection with the closing of the acquisition, Goldline entered into a privately placed credit facility in the amount of \$7.5 million (the "Goldline Credit Facility") with various lenders (the "Goldline Lenders"), effective August 28, 2017.
+Certain directors and principal stockholders participated in the Goldline Credit Facility.
 Borrowings under the Goldline Credit Facility were used to finance a portion of the consideration payable under the Purchase Agreement.
 The principal balance of the Goldline Credit Facility, together with a 2% prepayment premium of \$150,000, was repaid in full on December 7, 2018.
 (SeeNote 14).